ajsquared/bar-cursor/README.md

 2. Add (require 'bar-cursor) to your .emacs
 3. Add (bar-cursor-mode 1) to your .emacs

-color-theme-x.el is also available in Marmalade.
+bar-cursor.el is also available in Marmalade.
 If you have package.el set up, simply run M-x package-install bar-cursor to install.
 See the [Marmalade page](http://marmalade-repo.org/) for setup instructions.